-• Secure all cargo carried inside the vehicle and make certain that it is not piled higher than the seatbacks.
+- Secure all cargo carried inside the vehicle and make certain that it is not piled higher than the seatbacks.
 During sudden stops or jolts, unsecured cargo could be thrown around in the vehicle and cause injury.
 Do not pile heavy loads on the roof.
-Those loads raise the vehicle's center of gravity and make it more prone to tip over.

-• If you must rock the vehicle to free it from sand or mud, depress the accelerator pedal slightly and move the selector lever back and forth between "D" and "R" repeatedly.
+Those loads raise the vehicle's center of gravity and make it more prone to tip over. - If you must rock the vehicle to free it from sand or mud, depress the accelerator pedal slightly and move the selector lever back and forth between "D" and "R" repeatedly.
 Do not race the engine.
-For the best possible traction, avoid spinning the wheels when trying to free the vehicle.
-When the road surface is extremely slippery, you can obtain better traction by starting the vehicle with the transmission in 2nd than 1st (both for MT and AT). • Never equip your vehicle with tires larger than those specified in this manual.

-• Frequent driving of an AWD vehicle under hard-driving conditions such as rough roads or off roads will necessitate more frequent replacement of engine oil, brake fluid and transmission oil than that specified in the maintenance schedule described in the "Warranty and Maintenance Booklet".
+For the best possible traction, avoid spinning the wheels when trying to free the vehicle. - When the road surface is extremely slippery, you can obtain better traction by starting the vehicle with the transmission in 2nd than 1st. - Never equip your vehicle with tires larger than those specified in this manual. - Wash the vehicle's underbody after offroad driving.
+Suspension components are particularly prone to dirt buildup, so they need to be washed thoroughly. - Frequent driving of an AWD vehicle under hard-driving conditions such as rough roads or off roads will necessitate more frequent replacement of engine oil, brake fluid and transmission oil than that specified in the maintenance schedule described in the "Warranty and Maintenance Booklet".